waynodiablo/Oystercard/rails/yelpv1.md

 ```

-on the left we see special prefixes that we can use to refer to these routes in  our rails code.
+On the left we see special prefixes that we can use to refer to these routes in  our rails code.
 More on those soon.
 The Verb is the HTTP verb used to access this route given the specific URI pattern, which includes optional formatting and in some cases id variables.
 Each route is mapped to a specific action method on a controller; for example a 'GET' request to '/restaurants/3/edit' would lead us to call the edit action on the restaurants controller with an id variable set to the value 3.

 Notice also the way `resources :restaurants` has automatically created paths for `create`, `read`, `update` and `destroy` methods.
 You can see how fast it can be to get a simple [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app off the ground!